Click here to download these SIP Questions and Answers for future reference.

-A high performance SIP building enclosure often allows smaller HVAC equipment to be specified.
+A high-performance SIP building enclosure often allows smaller HVAC equipment to be specified.
 It is important to work with a qualified HVAC professional that can accurately estimate the low levels of air infiltration in a SIP home or commercial building.
 Proper HVAC sizing is crucial because an oversized HVAC system will fail to reach the steady operating rate the equipment was designed for.
-Short cycling HVAC equipment will be less energy efficient and require more maintenance than properly sized HVAC equipment.
+Short cycling HVAC equipment will be less energy-efficient and require more maintenance than properly sized HVAC equipment.

 SIP buildings are extremely airtight and require mechanical ventilation.
 Ventilation systems bring fresh air into the building in controlled amounts and exhaust moisture laden and stale air to the outside.
 By limiting air exchange to controlled ventilation systems, SIP homes allow for all incoming air to be filtered for allergens and dehumidified, creating better indoor air quality.
 Proper ventilation is important in all homes to preserve indoor air quality.
 For more information, click here for the 50-minute educational video Integrating Mechanical Systems with SIPs.